AshaTulsyan/BackPropagation-on-MNIST-Image-DataSet/README.md

 H : This is the number of nodes we want at our hidden layer.

-l1,l2,l3 : These are the learning rates at the input, hidden , output layer.
+l1,l2,l3 : These are the learning rates at the input, hidden, output layer.

 epochs : This specifies the number of iterations we will run on the data.
 Has to be a number ex:200.

-shuffle1 : This is the shuffle factow, which is 1 if we want to shuffle our data after every epoch.
+shuffle1 : This is the shuffle factor, which is 1 if we want to shuffle our data after every epoch.

 momentum : This is the momentum factor (alpha) to be used in case a momentum gradient descent method is decided to be implemented.
 Default value is 0 i.e. no momentum.